Băile Herculane: History

 The spa town of Băile Herculane has a long history of human habitation.
 Numerous archaeological discoveries show that the area has been inhabited since the Paleolithic era.
 The Peștera Hoților (Cave of the Thieves), contains multiple levels, including one from the Mousterian period, one from the Mesolithic period (late Epigravettian) and several from the later Neolithic periods.

-Legend has it that the weary Hercules stopped in the valley to bathe and rest.
-Unearthed stone carvings show that visiting Roman aristocrats turned the town into a Roman leisure center.
+The Romans established the town of Ad Aquas Herculis based on the legend that the weary Hercules stopped in the valley to bathe and rest.
+Unearthed stone carvings show that visiting Roman aristocrats turned the town into a Roman leisure centre.
 Six statues of Hercules from the time have been discovered.
-A bronze replica of one of them, molded in 1874, stands as a landmark in the town center.
+A bronze replica of one of them, molded in 1874, stands as a landmark in the town centre.

+Roman baths, mapped in 1774, became the thermal spring now known as Hygea's Spring, had an area of 667 m2 with 11 rooms.
+In the middle of the building was a circular pool of 5 m diameter with steps descending to the pool floor.
+There was another rectangular pool with sides of 8 x 4.2 m.
+On the steep Cerna bank the Romans built another five buildings around thermal springs.

+The ruins of the amphitheatre were 43 m from the left bank of the river.
+It had an outer diameter of 47.4 m.
+The Austrian architects took the massive ruins into account in order to create a rectangular park with terraces which still exists today in the centre.

 Austrian and Ottoman troops clashed here after the Ottoman victory in the battle of Mehadia on 30 August 1788.
 The Ottomans won the skirmish, took the town on 7 September 1788 and advanced to Caransebeș.
 It was retaken by the Austrians at the end of September 1789.

 Climate

-Băile Herculane has a humid continental climate (Cfb in the Köppen climate classification).
+Băile Herculane has a humid continental climate (Dfb in the Köppen climate classification).